-14 PROVISION FOR SPORTS AND SOCIAL ACTIVITIES SUPPORT FUND
+15 PROVISION FOR SPORTS AND SOCIAL ACTIVITIES SUPPORT FUND

 According to Qatari Law No. 13 for the year 2008 and the related clarifications issued in January 2010, the Group is required to contribute 2.5% of its annual net profits to the state social and sports fund.
 The clarification relating to Law No. 13 requires the payable amount to be recognised as a distribution of income.
-Hence, this is recognised in statement of changes in equity.
+Hence, this is recognised in consolidated statement of changes in equity.

-During the year, the Group appropriated an amount of QR 2,622 thousand representing 2.5% of the net profit generated from Qatar Operations (2020: No provision is made, as the Company was proclaimed as a public shareholding company on 30 December 2020).
+During the year, the Group appropriated an amount of QR 2,032 thousand representing 2.5% of the net profit generated from Qatar Operations (2021: QR 2,622 thousand).

-15 RELATED PARTY TRANSACTIONS
+RELATED PARTY TRANSACTIONS 16